In-app-events relating to user actions and events sent by the app or S2S to the platform are available in in-app raw-data reports.

 AppsFlyer sets the user location parameters, i.e. country, city, DMA etc. according to the user's IP address on install time.

-AppsFlyer's raw data, and consequently also the aggregated data, displays the actual location of the user during the performance of the event, and not the original location during the install.
+AppsFlyer raw data, and consequently the aggregated data, display the actual location of the user during the performance of the event, and not the original location during the install.

 Luber, a hail ride travel app, identified a relatively large number of ride events taking place in Springfield.
 To maximize its users' engagements Luber sends a retargeting push notification to any user that arrives to Springfield.

-In case the IP address during the in-app event's performance cannot be resolved, the IP address during the install is displayed in the raw data
+In case the IP address during the in-app-event's performance cannot be resolved, the IP address during the install is used.